Nemo64/canonical-url/README.md

 This extension adds some canonical url features to your page.

+This extension is based on my [Blog Post] (in german) in which you can read more about the topic of canonical urls in typo3 and why they aren't as simple as they should be.

 ## Main features

 ### Static TypoScript Template for `<link rel="canonical">`